 SERVICES FOR GIFTED STUDENTS

 Special services are often required to meet the unique needs of gifted children.
 A team of professionals and the child’s parent(s) plan the student’s educational program based on the assessments and information obtained through the evaluation process.
-An Individualized Education Plan is created for those students who are eligible for gifted services.
+An Individualized Education Plan is created for those students who are eligible for gifted services, and it is updated at least annually.

 ADDITIONAL INFORMATION SITES